Joey Spampinato: Biography

 Spampinato was born in the Bronx borough of New York City.
-Musically, he was known for getting an acoustic, stand-up bass sound out of his instrument; he played bass on many albums including Keith Richards' album Talk Is Cheap, Bonnie Raitt's Fundamental, and was one of the bassists on Eric Clapton's 24 Nights in 1991.
+Musically, he was known for getting an acoustic, stand-up bass sound out of his instrument; he played bass on many albums including Keith Richards' album Talk Is Cheap, Bonnie Raitt's Fundamental, M. Ward's album A Wasteland Companion. and was one of the bassists on Eric Clapton's 24 Nights in 1991.
 His songs have been covered by Bonnie Raitt, Shakin' Stevens, Los Lobos, Dave Edmunds and others.

 In 1986, Keith Richards of The Rolling Stones invited Spampinato to play in the band Richards put together to back up Chuck Berry for the rock legend's 60th birthday party concert, which was recorded for the 1987 documentary Hail!
 Hail!
 Rock 'n' Roll.
 NRBQ bandmate and co-founder Terry Adams wrote the song "Spampinato" in celebration of his friend's family name; the song appeared on the band's 1994 album Message for the Mess Age.

 Spampinato appeared with NRBQ in several feature films and television shows.
 During his tenure with NRBQ, he and bandmates Johnny Spampinato, Adams and Tom Ardolino were featured in animated form on an episode of The Simpsons.
 The group served as the unofficial "house band" for The Simpsons for the season 10–12 period during which time longtime NRBQ fan Mike Scully was head writer and executive producer of the show.
 Several of NRBQ's songs were featured on The Simpsons, including "Mayonnaise and Marmalade", which was written specifically for the show.
 The band also appeared in non-animated form on camera during the end credits to perform the show's theme song during the episode "Take My Wife, Sleaze".
 NRBQ also recorded a song entitled "Birdman" for an episode of Space Ghost Coast to Coast entitled "Pilot".
 The same lineup also appeared in motion pictures, including Day of the Dead, Shakes the Clown, and 28 Days.